Land0fChocolate/NewEmeraldRomHack/README.md

 - Core Enforcer: Nullifies opponent’s abilities.
 - Charge Beam: Now 40 BP, 100% Acc with 100% chance for special attack boost.
 - Rock Smash: Now 50 BP with 100% chance for target defense drop.
-- Poison Fang: 100% chance to poison target.
+- Poison Fang: Now has a 100% chance to poison target.

 # Credits

 The fine people who worked on pokeemerald and pokeemerald-expansion and helped me with problems:
 - DizzyEggg
-- LOuroboros
-- Lunos
+- LOuroboros/Lunos
 - BuffelSaft
 - Blackforest92
 - ExpoSeed